 As mentioned above, territories have a huge impact on sales performance.
 To ensure the right amount of sales coverage, companies need to fully understand the opportunity and sales potential in each area.
 Territories need to be fair and balanced to ensure that each rep has equal opportunity to attain quota.

 If territories are unevenly designed (or even just appear to be), it can be detrimental to sales team morale, which can lead to high rates of attrition and poor performance.
 Data-driven territory design also helps increase travel cost-efficiency and increase quota attainment.
 Read more on the effects of well-designed territories in our survey with the Sales Management Association.

 5. Drive the Right Sales Behaviors with Incentives

 Collaborative planning helps to build a sales compensation plan that drives the right sales behaviors.
-Well-designed plans should take corporate objectives and executive goals to ensure that incentives and commission structures motivate and encourage reps to perform behaviors that help reach company goals.
-For example, a higher priority on a new product release should be reflected in the the incentive plan so that sales of the new product are encouraged.
-Additionally, using automated AI/ML technology, sales managers and leaders can closely monitor the success of the plan, meaning they can make better informed decisions.
+Well-designed plans should take corporate objectives and executive goals to ensure that incentives and sales commission structures motivate and encourage reps to perform behaviors that help reach company goals.

 6. Make Time-Efficiency a Reality